Hot as in Chocolate

 I have a thing for graph databases.
 The past couple days I worked one up in node, node express, mongoose and mongo just for fun.
 At present its just a triplestore subject predicate object with not much thought about nodes, edges and graphs, and I'm not sure how far I'll take it, but it was fun to build.
 I added jasmine testing as a tangent.

-Once I got it working I put it up on a google cloud instance and created an Angular 5 app to use it.
+I installed it on a google cloud instance and created an Angular 5 app to use it.
 The app is simple at present basic ReSTful CRUD.
 I'm not sure how far I'll take this app either but it is good to have a trple editor.
-Besides it was a chance to play with typescript NG 5 and components a little more.
+Besides it was a chance to play with typescript NG 5 and components.

 Link to the app tss

 Things we knew already (?)